Text by CLOT Magazine

-The Ars Electronica was born in 1979 with the premise of providing room for experimentation, evaluation and reinvention and later in 1987, the Prix Ars Electronica was launched by Ars Electronica co-founder Hannes Leopoldseder.
-Each September the festival attracts many participants to Linz, Austria.
-Prix Ars Electronica annually awards creativity and innovativeness in the use of digital media under several categories.
+The Ars Electronica was born in 1979 with the premise of providing room for experimentation, evaluation and reinvention.
+Later in 1987, the Prix Ars Electronica was launched by Ars Electronica co-founder Hannes Leopoldseder.
+Each September, the festival attracts many participants to Linz, Austria.
+Prix Ars Electronica annually awards creativity and innovativeness in using digital media under several categories.
 This year’s categories are Computer Animation, Interactive Art +, Digital Communities, Digital Musics & Sound Art, Artificial Intelligence & Life Art, u19 – CREATE YOUR WORLD, and Visionary Pioneers of Media Art.

 The winners receive the Golden Nica statuette and the chance to exhibit at the Ars Electronica Festival in Linz.
 At CLOT Magazine we have spoken to a few of this year’s awarded artists: Paul Vanouse, Christina Agapakis, Špela Petrič, and Adam Harvey.

 Paul Vanouse contemplates the present-day meaning of Labor.
 The exhibition recreates the smell of people straining in demanding circumstances, which is produced by different strains of bacteria in three bioreactors.
 These bacteria normally live on human skin and are to blame for body odour.
-The smells produced are merged in the centre of the room soaked through a T-shirt which disperses them around.
+The smells produced are merged in the centre of the room soaked through a T-shirt, dispersing them around.
 Since microbiota is an essential part of who we are and indispensable to bodily functions, the project challenges our definition of self.
-It also highlights the growing field of microbial manufacturing, and questions the exploitation of living things.
-It invites to contemplate the blurring lines of life and labour, product and produce.
+It also highlights the growing field of microbial manufacturing and questions the exploitation of living things.
+It invites contemplating the blurring lines of life and labour, product and produce.

 VFRAME, developed by Adam Harvey, which received Award of Distinction, is researching how computer vision can use object detection to find illegal munitions in conflict zones.
-It has previously worked with the Syrian Archive to create a visual search engine and is currently designing 3D-modeled photorealistic imagery based on real images, which can be inserted into a customizable 3D setting.
-This technique can produce training data for object detection models for objects that have few examples and can potentially greatly multiply the uses of computer vision for human rights researchers.
+It has previously worked with the Syrian Archive to create a visual search engine.
+It is currently designing 3D-modeled photorealistic imagery based on real images, which can be inserted into a customizable 3D setting.
+This technique can produce training data for object detection models for objects with few examples and potentially greatly multiply computer vision’s uses for human rights researchers.

 Resurrecting the Sublime, which received Honorary Mention, aimed to recreate the scents of flowers lost to extinction due to human activities.
 Dr Christina Agapakis’ team used the DNA of extinct flowers and synthetic biology to infer the genes responsible for smell-generating enzymes.
 The team recreated the flowers’ fragrances using similar scent molecules.
 Resurrecting the Sublime compels us to ponder and reevaluate our actions contributing to the destruction of habitats.